copticpen/copticpen.github.io/README.md

 - [letter](/bashmuric1.md)

 ###### PS:
 I do not tend to write translations.
-Except for psalis & doxologies, all translations from Sahidic are liberal, personal, with some changes and should not be taken as literal ones
+Except for a few psalis & doxologies, all translations from Sahidic are liberal, personal, with some changes and should not be taken as literal ones.
+It is safe to consider all the work aprocrypha or anathema.